 Ms. Liu joined our board of directors in June 2005.
-Ms. Liu is a research fellow at the Taiwan Research Institute.
-She also currently serves on the board of supervisors of Concord VIII Venture Capital Co., Ltd, the board of directors of New Tamsui Golf Course, and the international Council of Women.
-From 2000 to 2004, she also served on the board of supervisors of China Television Corp.
+She has been the President of the National Council of Women of Taiwan, ROC since 2011 and currently also serves on the board of supervisors of Concord VIII Venture Capital Co., Ltd. and the board of directors of New Tamsui Golf Course.
+She was formerly a research fellow at the Taiwan Research Institute and served on the board of supervisors of China Television Corp. from 2000 to 2004.
 Ms. Liu has a BA from Wellesley College and a JD from Boston College Law School.